Welcome to My Tour de Cure Web Page!

 Two and a half years later, our daughter, who had only celebrated her first birthday a couple weeks earlier, started drinking copius amounts of water.
 I tested her blood sugar, and called our endocrinologist, who confirmed my worst fears.
 I remember thinking, "Why are you doing this to me, God?".
 Several years later, other members of my family would be diagnosed with diabetes: my dad (type 2), my cousin's young daughter(type 1), my brother in law (type 2), and most recently, another cousin (type 2).

-This is my 11th (I think; I've lost count) Tour de Cure.
+I am now considered a "Legacy Rider", which means I've been participating in the Tour de Cure for over ten years.
+In fact, this is my 12th year riding.
+Believe me when I tell you I would like to make this the last ever ride for the Tour de Cure, as I pray everyday for a cure for this disease.
 I ride in memory of Kevin, and in memory of my dad, my Uncle Edward, and my brother in law,Tony.
 I ride to honor my children, Andrew and Anne, and in honor of my cousins Shelby and Jim.

 I am committed to ride and raise money in this inspirational event not because over 30 million people in the United States have diabetes, but because I personally know some of them, and I want to do something about it.
 Won’t you help me start a chain reaction?